eHealthAfrica/couchdb-user-management-app/docs/UMS_CONFIG.md

 Configuring the UMS
 ------------------

-For a complelte overview of the umsConfig object, refer to here.
+Complete overview of the umsConfig object.\
+For a sample file, refer to: [root_dir/test/config/index.js](../../test/config/index.js)

 * Authentication\
   Holds details on how authentication should be determined.